 Catch waves on the Ferry to Ellis Island and The Statue of Liberty

-Does your little one love some time on the water?
+Want to see the city and NJ from a new perspective?
 A ferry ride tour may be an adventure for you.
-Docking at Liberty State Park, the ferries offer transportation across the Hudson to the Statue of Liberty and Ellis Island—one ferry ticket provides both islands access.
-They also include audio guides of the islands for free for all ages.
+Docking at Liberty State Park, the ferries offer transportation across the Hudson to the Statue of Liberty and Ellis Island—one ferry ticket provides both islands access—with spectacular views.
+You’ll also learn about the history of each island with audio guides for free for all ages.
 And to make sure you’re getting the real deal, check out the preferred ferry company, Statue Cruises, to avoid overpriced or fake tickets.
-Tickets are free for children under 3, $12 for children 4-12, $23.50 for adults 13+, and $18 for seniors.
+Tickets are free for children under 3, $12 for children 4-12, $24.50 for adults 13+, and $18 for seniors.

 Have fun climbing and hanging with the whale with the NYC skyline all around you.
 Photo taken at Liberty State Park.